Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/parameters.rst

 (as can be downloaded from NCBI).

-**output ID** The specified output ID defines which gene tag in the attributes column (in the provided gff annotation file) should be used for TSS classification.
-Examples are `locus tag' or `gene id'.
+**output ID** The specified output ID defines which gene tag in the attributes column (in the provided gff/gtf annotation file) should be used for TSS classification.
+Examples are *locus tag* or *gene id*.

 Graph Files